 Info to collect

-- Full Instructions text (screenshot the modal after save).
+- Full instructions text (screenshot the editor after save).

 - List of files in Project Files.

-- Exact prompt + reply where the rule was ignored.
+- The exact prompt + reply where the rule was ignored.

 - Whether it fails in a new chat or only in the existing chat.